Patrick Razak: Hearts of Oak

 He came back to the Tamale Utrecht academy before leaving for Accra Hearts of Oak ahead of the 2015–16 season.
 Razak won the Ghana@60 cup with Accra Hearts in 2017 by scoring in the first leg at Accra Sports Stadium.
 His first stint with Hearts was for two season, from 2016 to 2018.
 In 2018, Hearts agreed on a transfer fee for him to move to Guinean club Horoya.

 Horoya A.C

 On 10 October 2018, Razak was signed by Horoya a top flight team in Guinea for a reported fee of $150,000.
 He signed a two-year contract with club on the CAF transfer deadline day to continue his career.
 He won the Guinean league in his first season with club.
-His contract was terminated in November 2019, which due to the fact that over the his short stint with club, he struggled to establish himself in the team due to recurring injuries and an overload of players who played in the same role as him including Ghanaian born Burkinabe international Mandela Ocansey.
+His contract was terminated in November 2019, which due to the fact that over his short stint with club, he struggled to establish himself in the team due to recurring injuries and an overload of players who played in the same role as him including Ghanaian born Burkinabe international Mandela Ocansey.